 The low-pass filter coils (L4, L5 & L6) are wound on the yellow cores using the gold wire.
-L4 and L6 have 15 turns, L5 has 14 turns.
-These require 12" (30cm) of wire for each coil.
+L4 and L6 have 21 turns, L5 has 20 turns.
+These require 14" (35cm) of wire for each coil.
 Wind as TR1 with one pass through the core being one turn.
-L5 has or less turn (14) than L4 and L6 (15 each) so wind L5 first and lay aside so that it won't be confused with the others.
-30cm of wire is easily enough for each coil.
-The windings on each core should occupy about three-quarters of the circumference.
-When they have been completed, 4n the ends as described earlier.
+L5 has or less turn (20) than L4 and L6 (21 each) so wind L5 first and lay aside so that it won't be confused with the others.
+35cm of wire is easily enough for each coil.
+The windings on each core show occupy about three-quarters of the circumference.

-Next, we fit all the capacitors in the filter, followed by the inductors.
-A good plan is to mount C12 - C15 and C18, then mount L5, followed by L4 and L6.
+Nearly all the capacitors in the filter are actually two in parallel as the correct values are not commercially available.
+We suggest that you parallel these pairs first as shown here, before fiGng them.
+A good plan is to mount C12 - C15, and C18, then mount L5, followed by L4 and L6.

-Here is a picture of the completed board so far.
+Here is a picture of the completorard so far.

 The layout of the printed circuit board.
-This shows the wiring between the pads.
+This shows the wiringetween the pads